DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/DSapps_OpenSees.md

-# OpenSees App
+# OpenSees Apps

-Running OpenSees on an HPC system like Stampede3 isn’t as simple as just launching a command.
-You’d normally have to:
+Running OpenSees on an HPC system like Stampede3 isn’t as simple as just typing a command.
+Normally, you would need to:

-* Write your own **SLURM batch scripts**, specifying resources, module loads, and MPI or OpenMP directives.
+* Write a **SLURM batch script**, specifying resources, module loads, and MPI/OpenMP directives.
-* **Manually copy input files** from your storage area to the compute cluster’s scratch space (for speed).
+* **Stage input files** — manually copying them from your storage area to the cluster’s scratch space for faster execution.
-* Ensure your script requests the right cores/nodes, so you neither waste allocation time nor hit resource limits.
+* Request the correct **cores and nodes**, balancing efficiency against allocation limits.
-* **Handle output files** — copying them back from scratch to your long-term storage.
+* **Retrieve results** by copying output files back from scratch to long-term storage.
-* Troubleshoot environment issues (e.g., making sure OpenSeesMP or OpenSeesSP is correctly compiled and on your path).
+* Troubleshoot environment setup — ensuring that OpenSeesMP or OpenSeesSP is properly compiled, loaded, and on your path.

-All of this is crucial for taking full advantage of HPC resources — but it can be error-prone and requires familiarity with Linux, SLURM, and the cluster’s architecture.
+These steps are essential for leveraging HPC resources effectively, but they can also be error-prone and require deep familiarity with Linux, SLURM, and system architecture.

+## OpenSees Tapis Apps

+To simplify this process, DesignSafe provides three official **OpenSees Tapis Apps** that automate job setup, submission, and file handling:

+* **OpenSeesEXPRESS** – for sequential (single-core) simulations
+* **OpenSeesMP** – for parallel simulations across multiple cores/nodes
+* **OpenSeesSP** – for single-processor jobs on Stampede3

+(A Tapis app for **OpenSeesPy** is currently in development.)

+## Where They Run

+The *OpenSeesMP* and *OpenSeesSP* apps run on **Stampede3**, where jobs are submitted through the SLURM scheduler and enter the HPC queue.

+The *OpenSeesEXPRESS* app, by contrast, runs single-processor OpenSees on a **Virtual Machine**.
+These jobs do not go through the HPC queue, so they typically start immediately.

 ## The OpenSees app on DesignSafe automates this for you